-Medical Director, Center for Integrated Diagnostics, Pathologist in Pathology, Massachusetts General Hospital, Professor of Pathology, Harvard Medical School
+Medical Director, Center for Integrated Diagnostics, Pathologist in Pathology, Massachusetts General Hospital & Vice Chair of Academic Affairs, Professor of Pathology, Harvard Medical School

 Dr. Iafrate is the director of the Center for Integrated Diagnostics, a clinical laboratory for molecular diagnostics at Massachusetts General Hospital.
 He oversees the Translational Research Laboratory (TRL), a shared effort of the Pathology Department and Mass General Cancer Center.
 The TRL provides rapid personalized genomic testing to help inform cancer treatment decisions for patients.
 Dr. Iafrate received his MD, PhD degrees from the State University of New York at Stony Brook in 2000, and was trained in anatomic and molecular genetic pathology at Brigham and Women's Hospital.
 He joined the Massachusetts General Hospital staff in 2005.
 His post-doctoral work involved the discovery and description of a novel source of human genetic diversity, termed "copy number variation" (CNV).
 He established a cancer diagnostics lab focusing on genetic fingerprints that help guide novel, targeted therapies.
 His laboratory launched SNaPshot several years ago, an assay that tests over 100 of the most common mutations in tumors.
 His research is focused on lung and brain tumors, and he has been closely involved in the clinical development of crizotinib and companion diagnostics in ALK-positive lung cancers.